base-org/web/apps/base-docs/docs/overview.md

 ### Ethereum L2

 Base is built as an Ethereum L2, with the security, stability, and scalability you need to power your onchain apps.
-Confidently deploy any EVM codebase and onramp your users and assets from Ethereum L1, Coinbase, and other interoperable chains.
+Confidently deploy any EVM codebase and on-ramp your users and assets from Ethereum L1, Coinbase, and other interoperable chains.

 ### Big features, small fees